Concordium/concordium-node/docs/grpc2.md

 connected clients are alive and responding in desired time.

 - `--grpc2-keep-alive-interval` (`CONCORDIUM_NODE_GRPC2_KEEPALIVE_INTERVAL`)
-  Enable HTTP2 keepalive, and set the interval (in seconds) at which Ping frames are sent. [env:
+  Enable HTTP2 keepalive, and set the interval (in seconds) at which Ping frames are sent.

 - `--grpc2-keep-alive-timeout` (`CONCORDIUM_NODE_GRPC2_KEEPALIVE_TIMEOUT`)
   Timeout (in seconds) for responses to HTTP2 Ping frames.
 If the client does not respond in time then the